ngx-rocket/generator-ngx-rocket/CONTRIBUTING.md

 7. Add new [test cases](#testing), if needed.

-8. Submit pull request against the `master` branch.
+8. Submit pull request against the `main` branch.

 ### Testing